Firstly I would like to be clear that I am not advocating that weight loss has to be a goal of exercise training.

 Is understanding calories essential for weight loss?

-At Right Time PT, we believe in a sustainable approach to weight loss that combines healthy dietary changes with exercise.
-While crash diets that drastically reduce calorie intake may promise quick results, they are rarely effective long-term and can negatively impact your health.
+At Right Time PT, we believe in a sustainable approach to weight loss that combines healthy dietary changes with also looking at other factors that may have an impact such as sleep, stress and daily movement.

-Gradually adjusting your calorie consumption, focusing on nutrient-rich foods, and maintaining an active lifestyle is a healthier, more sustainable solution.
+Gradually adjusting your calorie consumption, focusing on nutrient-rich foods, and maintaining an active lifestyle is a healthy, sustainable solution.
 If you’re unsure where to start or need a personalised meal plan, consult a doctor, dietitian, or nutritionist.

 What are calories?